jonandrewdavis/andoodev-godot-web-rtc-p2p/typescript-websockets-lobby/README.md

 - Name the project: `typescript-websockets-lobby`
 - Open Advanced settings
 - Update root directory path to: `typescript-websockets-lobby/`

+- Once done build is complete, go to Settings:
-- Open Build Variables
+  - Variables and Secrets
+  - Select Secret
-  - Variable name: `SECRET_KEY`
+  - Name: `SECRET_KEY`
   - Value: Copy from `.dev.vars` above
-  - Encrypt

 TODO: Do we need a build command?
 Note: Do not change the watch path, the root should be where the worker is located.